bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 09:27 AM CT, December 13</p>
+<p class="updated_time"> Latest data: 09:38 AM CT, December 13</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Currently:

-- 14°
+- 13°
 - Light Snow
-- 84% humidity
+- 86% humidity
 - 10 mph wind
-- 75% cloud cover
+- 100% cloud cover
 - 33 AQI 🟩
-- About 2.4 inches of snow on the ground
+- About 2.8 inches of snow on the ground
-- 0.08 inches of snow in the past 24 hours
+- 0.01 inches of rain and 0.19 inches of snow in the past 24 hours
-- 1.68 inches of snow and 0.12 inches of rain expected in the next 48 hours
+- 1.46 inches of snow and 0.12 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>